User Authentication: Everything You Need to Know

 How to Improve User Authentication?

 There are several methods to improve user authentication.
-We list six best practices that can help you with better user auth without compromising on your user experience:
+Here are six best practices that can help you with better user authentication without compromising on your user experience:

 1. Activation of multi-factor authentication

-2. Ask your users to change their passwords frequently every month
+2. Ask/Prompt/Require your users to change their passwords frequently

-3. Recommend your users to avoid reusing their passwords
+3. Recommend your users avoid reusing their passwords

 5. Advise your users to check existing data breaches

-6. Shift to the use of biometric user authentication technique
+6. Shift to the use of multi factor authentication and/or biometric user authentication techniques, or even adaptive authentication if possible

 7. Try Memberstack for user authentication services